You will not find happiness at work.

-There is a reason that a recent study from Gallup reported that for somewhere between 55 to 80 percent of American workers, it’s normal to see work as something to be endured, not enjoyed.
+A recent study from Gallup reported that for between 55 to 80 percent of American workers, it’s normal to see work as something to be endured, not enjoyed.

-These people think going to work with a smile, looking forward to Steve in accounting’s birthday party and being themselves is going to help them find happiness at work.
+These people think going to work with a smile, looking forward to Steve in accounting’s birthday party, and being themselves will help them find happiness at work.

 It is not.

-Unless these people dig deeper, they will be sentenced to at best mundane, at worst miserable days at work for the rest of their lives.
+Unless these people dig deeper, they will be sentenced to mundane, at worst, miserable days at work for the rest of their lives.

-According to research done by the iOpener Institute2As reported in Positive Psychology, employees who feel happy in the workplace are 65% more energetic than employees who don’t.
+According to research done by the iOpener Institute2, employees who feel happy in the workplace are 65% more energetic than employees who don’t.
 They are two times more productive and are more likely to sustain their jobs over a long period of time.

-Put in more tangible terms, “happy” workers stay on task 80% of the time as compared to their “unhappy” peers who stay on task only 40% of the time.
+Put in more tangible terms, “happy” workers stay on task 80% of the time compared to their “unhappy” peers, who stay on the task only 40% of the time.